2. Initializing your project and first application

 Select Basic from the Modes tab and drag PlayerStart into the scene.

-- Set Location to X = 0, Y = 0, and Z = 0 in the Details tab.
-This sets the user at the center of the scene when the app starts up.
+- Set Location to X = 0, Y = 0, and Z = 0 in the Details tab to set the user at the center of the scene when the app starts up.

 - Drag a Cube from the Basic tab into the scene.

-- Set Location to X = 50, Y = 0, and Z = 0.
-This positions the cube 50 cm away from the player at start time.
+- Set Location to X = 50, Y = 0, and Z = 0. to position the cube 50 cm away from the player at start time.

 - Change Scale to X = 0.2, Y = 0.2, and Z = 0.2 to shrink the cube down.

-You won’t be able to see the cube unless you add a light to your scene, which is your last task before testing the scene.
+You can't see the cube unless you add a light to your scene, which is your last task before testing the scene.

 - Switch to the Lights tab in the Modes panel and drag a Directional Light into the scene.
 Position the light above PlayerStart so you can see it.

-- Go to File > Save Current, name your level Main, and click Save.
+- Go to File > Save Current, name your level Main, and select Save.

 With the scene set, press Play in the toolbar to see your cube in action!
 When you're finished admiring your work, press Esc to stop the application.